Is this Microsoft’s cancelled tablet from 2014?

 Was Microsoft planning to release a smaller Surface called "Surface Mini" in 2014?
 According to Windows Central, it supposedly was.

-The site posted alleged pics of a Microsoft tablet the company had purportedly planned to release three years ago alongside its Surface Pro 3.
-Back in 2014, after a third-party prematurely revealed a case for a "Surface Mini" product, rumors gained traction that Microsoft would soon reveal the "Mini."
+Back in 2014, a third-party revealed a case for a "Surface Mini" product ahead of Microsoft's planned event in New York City.
+The case fed into rumors that the company would reveal a "mini" version of the Surface tablet.
 A few weeks later, only the Surface Pro 3 was announced.
+Now, however, Windows Central posted alleged pics of the rumored Surface Mini.

-While we can't speak to the validity of Window Central's pics, we can share some of the information the site included.
-If the pics are to be believed, here are some of the Mini's specs:
+We can't speak to the validity of Window Central's pics (so it's best to take these with a grain of salt).
+WC also shared what would have been specs for the tablet:

 - Windows RT 8.1